 An integral part of JWU’s success over the years, Allen has earned numerous awards during his coaching career.
-He has been named Regional Assistant Coach of the Year six times (2004, 2007, 2014, 2017, 2019 2023) and received the 2017 and 2019 National Assistant Coach of the Year honor.
-Allen received the distinguished 25 years of Coaching Award from the National Wrestling Coaches Association (NWCA) following the completion of the 2022-23 campaign, when he was also inducted into the NWCA Hall of Fame.
-In 2023-24, the JWU coaching staff was named Staff of the Year by the New England Wrestling Association (NEWA).
+He has been named Regional Assistant Coach of the Year Seven times (2004, 2007, 2014, 2017, 2019 2023 2025) and received the 2017, 2019 and 2025 National Assistant Coach of the Year honor.
+He also received the distinguished 25 years of Coaching Award from the NWCA.

 Allen is extremely passionate about wrestling and growing the sport.
 Through his work with graphic design and social media, he has promoted the JWU program throughout New England and nationally with great results.
 Thanks to Allen’s efforts, the Wildcats earned the Gold Standard from the National Wrestling Coaches Association in their Best of Brand competition.
-The Best of Brand ‘Gold Standard’ competition is the highest award given to the program which most effectively built their brand utilizing technology throughout the year.
+The Best of Brand "Gold Standard" competition is the highest award given to the program which most effectively built their brand utilizing technology throughout the year.

 Allen has had the honor to have been selected to Represent the NCAA Northeast Region over the many years to Seed the NCAA National Championships and is also part of the D3 New England Wrestling Associations Ranking and Seeding Committee.